 When it comes to workability, this pine is easy to work with any hand tools and machines.
 So, it won’t be a problem if you prefer both methods in woodworking, and the best part is – this wood has a pleasant smell, so you will enjoy working with Pordesan pine wood.

 How about finishing?
-Based on what our experts experienced, staining is the ideal finish for pinewood, but depending on your desired results, you can apply either shellac or urethane.
+Based on what I’ve experienced, staining is the ideal finish for pinewood, but depending on your desired results, you can apply either shellac or urethane.

 Although pinewood is widely available, you can’t use it immediately.
-Therefore, after you purchase it, we recommend giving it more time to adapt to your environment’s climate before using it.
+Therefore, after you purchase it, I recommend giving it more time to adapt to your environment’s climate before using it.

 Despite the fact that you can efficiently work with this wood using machines and hand tools, you must still look after your cutter heads and saw blades.

-While working with your pine wood, we recommend this practice to avoid leaving resin on your tools.
+While working with your pine wood, practice to avoid leaving resin on your tools.
 In any case, use soap and a bristle brush to clean your tools.

 Too much denseness of wood makes it difficult to stain, which most woodworkers experience in staining pine wood.
-So, before staining pine wood, we recommend using a pre-stain conditioner to prevent uneven stain patterns or blotchiness.
+So, before staining pine wood, use a pre-stain conditioner to prevent uneven stain patterns or blotchiness.